Samuel Łaszcz

-Samuel Łaszcz (1588-1649), of the Prawdzic Coat of Arms, was a famous nobleman in the Polish–Lithuanian Commonwealth, with a family estate in Łaszczów.
+Samuel Łaszcz (1588-1649), of the Prawdzic Coat of Arms, was a famous nobleman in the Polish–Lithuanian Commonwealth, with a family estate in Laszczów.
 He held the positions of Starosta of Owrucz, Crown Grand Standard-bearer, and Crown Great Guard (praefectus excubiarum seu vigiliarum).
 He served as a military commander and was given the nom de guerre "zagończyk" (brave raider), but later became infamous as an outlaw.
 He was known for his smile and quick wit, and allegedly introduced a traditional Polish haircut which bears his name.

 Military career

 Łaszcz is alleged to have started his military career at the age of 17, serving under the famous commander Stefan Chmielecki, with whom he practiced his military skills in the Dzikie Pola.
 He took part in the Khotyn campaign (1621) and fought later in 1633 against Mehmed Abazi Pasha during the Polish–Ottoman War (1633–34), during which fame of his bravery grew.
 He fought during the Swedish invasion of 1626-29, and in numerous other battles against the Crimean Tatars (e.g. 1624, 1629), the rebellious Commonwealth Zaporozhian Cossacks, (e.g. at the Battle of Kumeyki in 1637), and during the Khmelnytsky Uprising.
 He was known as strach tatarski (Tatar terror) and considered a successful commander.

 Before the Battle of Kumeyki, he brought 500 horsemen and 300 infantry to the army lines.
 During the campaign, field hetman Mikołaj Potocki ordered Łaszcz's command to provoke the Cossacks to abandon their positions and pursue him. Łaszcz successfully carried out his orders, helping to bring about victory over the more numerous rebels.
 In 1638, he led his own command against the Cossacks and gained even greater military fame.